Picture of Mia Hill

 Can rabbit fleas transfer to humans?

-Have you ever wondered if the fleas that cling onto your pet rabbits can transfer to you?
+Have you ever wondered if the fleas that cling to your pet rabbits can transfer to you?
 Unfortunately, the answer is yes.
 Rabbit fleas are capable of transferring to humans and causing discomfort.

 While they are not the most common fleas to be found in humans, they can cause itching and redness.
 It is important to regularly check your pet rabbits for fleas and take preventative measures to avoid a flea infestation in your home, which can ultimately lead to the transfer of the fleas to humans.